yochaigal/cairn/wip/2e/setting-seeds.md

 - **Standard** paths are obvious or well-trod routes between two POIs, represented by a thick line.
 - **Hidden** paths do not appear on any known maps.
 Their discovery always requires some kind of cost.
 Represented by a dashed line.
 - **Conditional** paths may be blocked, or requires specialized tools (boats, climbing gear, etc.) to cross.
 Others may even be impossible to navigate without a map or guide.
 Represented by a crossed line.
 - **Landmarks** are unique, visible POIs that can also be used as geographic reference points: towers, mountains, tall buildings, and so on.
-They help orient travelers around the map, and can help to identify terrain, regions, settlements, and Curiosities from afar.
+They help orient travelers around the map, and can help to identify terrain, regions, settlements, and curiosities from afar.
 Landmarks are _especially_ visible from areas with higher elevation or a clear viewpoint.
-Each path should have at least one visible landmark.
+Each path should have at least one visible landmark, represented by a triangle drawn somewhere along the path.

 ### Draw Paths & Add Landmarks